Security Features of HiveMQ

 TLSv1.2

 Due to security concerns, the OpenJDK Java platform no longer enables TLSv1 and TLSv1.1 by default.
-As a result, Java applications such as HiveMQ that use TLS to communicate now require TLS 1.2 or above to establish a connection.
-The change applies to at least OpenJDK 8u292 onward, OpenJDK 11.0.11 onward, and all versions of OpenJDK 16.
+Java applications that use TLS, including HiveMQ, now require TLS 1.2 or later.
+The change applies to OpenJDK 8u292 onward, OpenJDK 11.0.11 later, and all versions of OpenJDK 16.
 TLSv1 and TLSv1.1 are not removed from OpenJDK, only the default availability changes.
-If you still need to support TLSv1 or TLSv1.1, you must explicitly enable them in the TLS version configuration of your HiveMQ listeners (see example explicit HiveMQ TLS configuration).

 To enable only specific protocols, you can use an explicit TLS configuration that is similar to the following example.
 If necessary, you can also use such an explicit configuration to enable legacy protocols such as TLSv1 and TLSv1.1:

-Example explicit TLS version configuration for HiveMQ
+Example explicit TLS version configuration

 <?xml version="1.0"?>